broadinstitute/SignatureAnalyzer-GPU/README.md

 # Perform a parameter search or perform multiple restarts
 The short run time of SignatureAnalyzer-GPU enables performing a parameter search or running the same parameter settings many times to find a maximum likely decomposition or characterize the modal number of clusters/signatures for some setting.
 To perform such an analysis simply save parameters you would like to run in a tsv and pass it to the --parameters_file argument.
 We provide the parameters file and count matrix used to generate Figure 1B from the manuscript in the example_data directory.

+NOTE this is automatically configured to run on a single or multiple GPUs just run as usual to perform parallel runs.
 ```
 python SignatureAnalyzer-GPU.py --data example_data/POLEMSI_counts_matrix.txt --output_file example_data/POLEMSI_outputs/ --parameters_file POLEMSI_params.txt --max_iter 20000 --labeled --tolerance 1e-7
 ```